keboola/connection-docs/orchestrator/running/index.md

 You can select from two types of scheduling:

- - Time schedule
+ - Time Schedule
- - Event trigger
+ - Event Trigger

 ### Time Schedule
 The orchestration schedule is set in [Coordinated Universal Time (UTC)](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) so that the orchestration always runs in a single unambiguous point in time.
 For clarity, the schedule is displayed in your local time.
 Keep in mind that other users may see different schedules.
-These may even differ throughout the year because of [DST](https://en.wikipedia.org/wiki/Daylight_saving_time).
+These may even differ throughout the year because of Daylight Saving Time [DST](https://en.wikipedia.org/wiki/Daylight_saving_time).

 {: .image-popup}
 ![Screenshot - Orchestration Schedule](/orchestrator/running/schedule.png)

-Before scheduling an orchestration, be sure to run it and assess a reasonable schedule.
-An orchestration itself is considered a component configuration; this means that it will [not run in parallel](/management/jobs/).
-When you trigger an orchestration job and there is still a previous orchestration job running (some of the configured tasks are still running), the newly created orchestration job will be [waiting](/management/jobs/#waiting-jobs) until the previous one finishes.
-This means that if you have an orchestration running for one hour, and you schedule it to run every 30 minutes, you'll still have your tables updated only once in an hour.
+Before scheduling an orchestration, be sure to run it first to see what schedule would work best.
+An orchestration itself is considered a component configuration and it will [not run in parallel](/management/jobs/).
+When you trigger an orchestration job while the previous orchestration job is still running (some of the configured tasks), the new job will be [waiting](/management/jobs/#waiting-jobs) until the previous one finishes.
+This means that if your orchestration runs for one hour and you schedule it to run every 30 minutes, you'll still have your tables updated only once in an hour.
 Plus, you'll also clog the project with waiting jobs.

 ### Event Trigger

-Instead of setting your orchestration execution for an exact time, you can wait for a table to be updated and execute the orchestration after it happens.
+Instead of setting your orchestration execution for an exact time, you can wait for selected tables to be updated and run the orchestration after it happens.

 {: .image-popup}
 ![Screenshot - Event Trigger](/orchestrator/running/event-trigger.png)

-When your selected table is updated, the scheduler checks other selected tables for updates.
+When a selected table is updated, the scheduler checks all other selected tables for updates.
-Once all tables are updated since the last orchestration execution, the orchestration will run again.
+Once all selected tables are updated since the last orchestration execution, the orchestration will run again.
-If your tables get updated very often, use a cool down period to avoid too frequent executions.
-All updates will be ignored (can't execute an orchestration) within this period.

-For example, if your tables are updated every 10 minutes and you are good with 1 hour old data, set the cool down period to 50 minutes and your data will be updated approximately every 50-60 minutes instead of every 10 minutes.
+If your tables get updated very often, use a **cool-down period** to avoid too frequent executions.
+All updates will be ignored and won't trigger an orchestration job within this period.
+For example, if your tables are updated every 10 minutes and you are good with 1 hour old data, set the cool-down period to 50 minutes.
+Your data will be updated approximately every 50-60 minutes instead of every 10 minutes.

-The biggest advantage of the **Event Trigger** orchestration is that this type of scheduling can be used inside projects where you use data from [shared buckets](/storage/buckets/sharing/).
-You don't need to know when data in a [shared bucket](/storage/buckets/sharing/) is going to be updated (like you need to know in
-**[Time Schedule](/orchestrator/running/#1-time-schedule)**) and you can just wait for an update event on tables inside a [shared bucket](/storage/buckets/sharing/), and as soon as they are updated, you can run your own orchestrations.
+The biggest advantage of the **Event Trigger** scheduling is that it can be used inside projects where you use data from [shared buckets](/storage/buckets/sharing/).
+There is no need to know when data in a [shared bucket](/storage/buckets/sharing/) is going to be updated (unlike with **[Time Schedule](/orchestrator/running/#1-time-schedule)**).
+You can just wait for an update of the tables inside a [shared bucket](/storage/buckets/sharing/), and as soon as they are updated, you can run your own orchestrations.

 ## Orchestration Execution
 An orchestration is designed to run unattended.
 That means that a new [API Token](/management/project/tokens/) is created automatically when